About Perfect Wood Grain

 So here I am today with a full-blown, one-of-a-kind wood grain faux finishing system.

-Perhaps most amazing are the people that are involved: Custom car painters, professional wood workers (one of my students if responsible for maintaining and restoring over 1200 pieces of historic US govt. furniture), fine artists, crafters, remodel and paint pros, Do-It-Yourself home and business owners…
+Perhaps most amazing are the people that are involved: Custom car painters, professional wood workers (one of my students if responsible for maintaining and restoring over 1200 pieces of historic US govt. furniture), fine artists, crafters, Hollywood movie prop makers, remodel and paint pros, Do-It-Yourself home and business owners, interior designers and of course, faux finishers.

 This is an awesome community and it’s growing every day.
 Thank you for being involved.